sanatg/Newsly/README.md

 ### Maintainence and updates:

-Hi,my name is sanat gupta and i will be maintaining this app this will include more features like the personilsed news on basis of location and notifications on news updates.
+i will be maintaining this app this will include more features like the personilsed news on basis of location and notifications on news updates.